James and Jennifer Stolpa – A 50 mile walk to rescue his wife

 On December 29, 1992, James and Jennifer Stolpa left their home in California to attend a funeral in Idaho, taking with them their two young children.
 Due to severe snow storms the route they intended to take had been closed for safety reasons, and instead of going back they decided to take a small country road that looked like it went in the right direction.

-At one point in northern Washoe County after driving for many miles, their car got stuck in a huge snowbank that had built up on the road, and the Stolpa’s had no choice but to hide in their car for the night.
-Since this was in 1993 its reasonable to forgive them for not having mobile phones, and GPS equipment at this time wasn’t really a thing, so they had no way of calling for help and because of the detour no one knew they were there.
+At one point in northern Washoe County after driving for many miles, their car got stuck in a huge snowbank that had built up on the road, and the Stolpas had no choice but to hide in their car for the night.
+Since this was in 1993 it’s reasonable to forgive them for not having mobile phones, and GPS equipment at this time wasn’t really a thing, so they had no way of calling for help and because of the detour, no one knew they were there.

 Before they left they were sensible enough to take all their food and a few choice items, namely a sleeping bag and a means to start a fire.
-As soon as they set out they were faced with waist deep snow and freezing winds, and after 12 miles of walking the family had completely lost the road and were deep in the wilderness.
+As soon as they set out they were faced with waist-deep snow and freezing winds, and after 12 miles of walking the family had completely lost the road and were deep in the wilderness.

-They decided to turn around and walked for close to 30 hours until Jennifer was too exhausted to walk anymore.
+They decided to turn around and walk for close to 30 hours until Jennifer was too exhausted to walk anymore.
 They managed to find a shallow cave in the rocks which was covered by a bush and provided the best protection from the wind they were going to get.

 The next morning James decided he had no choice but to keep walking until he found help.
 Jennifer remained in the cave with the children while he walked through thick snow and savage winds, trying to find a single person who could help.